 ISS and Atlantis Flyover

 It seems like only yesterday that we would see a news segment about one of NASA’s famous space shuttles blasting off of the launchpad from Kennedy Space Center.
-Believe it or not, it has been almost a decade since the flight of the last shuttle mission.

 The image above was taken from Vanderbilt Dyer Observatory exactly 13 years ago today.
 Rising above the dogwoods in the foreground is Dyer Observatory’s Seyfert Telescope dome with its open shutter facing southwest.
 An eerie glow from the dome’s interior red lights, used to provide a small amount of illumination but preserve night vision, creeps out from under the shutter doors.
 Just right of image center are the International Space Station (ISS) and the Space Shuttle Atlantis, both of which show up as streaks as they pass overhead at an altitude of nearly 300 miles in this long-exposure photograph.
 Traveling about 17,500 mph, the two vehicles traveled 150 miles during the 30 seconds that the camera shutter was open.
 Atlantis, which appears as the fainter streak due to its smaller size, had docked with the ISS about a week earlier for mission STS-117, which, among other things, delivered a truss segment and a set of solar arrays.
 Atlantis undocked from the ISS a day prior to to this image and was set to return to Earth; however, inclement weather conditions at the landing site delayed the touchdown until June 22nd, making it the longest mission for Atlantis but still about four days shorter than Space Shuttle Columbia’s record 17.625-day STS-80 mission in 1996.
 STS-135, which also utilized Atlantis, was the final shuttle mission of the STS program, lifting off on July 8, 2011, and landing in Florida on July 20, 2011.